 Statewide interest in a high school vocational-technical education is on the rise.
-Old Colony is a selective high school with eighth-graders required to apply for admission.
-Each applicant is evaluated on grades, attendance, conduct, and sending school recommendations.
-In addition, all applicants receive a personal interview.
+Old Colony receives a large number of applications for a limited number of slots each year.
+Each applicant is evaluated based on grades, attendance, conduct, guidance counselor recommendation, and a personal interview.
 Click to view our Old Colony Viewbook.

 How to apply to Old Colony

 - Register online here.
 Once you are registered, we can keep you informed as to where you are in the application process.

 - Complete the online application.

 - Your school will provide grades, attendance records, recommendations, and other relevant information.